koryy-1/chatik/README.md

 # Web socket chat
-this is my first project - client-server application technology stack that I used in my chat:
+this is my first project - client-server application.

+technology stack that I used in my chat:
 1) web sockets
 2) MongoDB